-- Spray applied seamless one coat acoustic decorative finish
+- A spray applied seamless one coat acoustic decorative finish

 - Easily applied to flat or curved surfaces